 Jewish organizations condemned the vote.

-Abraham H. Foxman, national director of the Anti-Defamation League, called on the international community to boycott the summit.
+Abraham H. Foxman, ADL national director, called on the international community to boycott the summit.
 "Responsible nations must take a stand against racism and demonstrate leadership in this fight by disassociating from the Durban process and the September 2011 Durban III conference," he said.

-David Harris, executive director of the American Jewish Committee, also weighed in on the issue.
-"The global campaign against racism has been hijacked by countries that have little regard for human rights and whose primary goal is to advance highly political agendas," he said.
-"To bring this traveling show of hatred to New York is scandalous and will not advance the noble U.N. mission of defending and protecting human rights.
+"The global campaign against racism has been hijacked by countries that have little regard for human rights and whose primary goal is to advance highly political agendas," American Jewish Committee Executive Director David Harris said.
+"To bring this traveling show of hatred to New York is scandalous and will not advance the noble UN mission of defending and protecting human rights."